ttt-fifo/python-dynamicload/README.md

 * IMPORTS string is human readable and showing what you schedule for dynamic imports

-* Quick and dirty inspection of the package behaviour using the REGISTRY dictionary
+* Quick and dirty inspection of the package behavior using the REGISTRY dictionary

 * The code for parsing REGISTRY dictionary is clear and many other methods of parsing may be implemented instead to suit your needs for dynamic loading